Gonz2016/cook/README.md

 Overall a nice project.
 But I need more practice.

 Linked a stylesheet for the improvement this project, and made another commit for project # 7.

+created a styleguide to complete project # 7.